Call for Papers

-The IAFOR Conference on Heritage – Hong Kong 2018
+Welcome to The IAFOR Conference on Heritage – Hong Kong (Heritage–HongKong), an interdisciplinary conference held in Hong Kong, December 5–7, 2018.

 Heritage studies have become a significant and well-identified area of both scholarly study and societal engagement.
 The management of artistic, cultural and intellectual resources is an increasingly difficult challenge that requires the ability to appreciate, and the skills to protect and conserve, the diversity of human production.